-The Japanese Gynecologic Oncology Group (JGOG) is a non-profit organization exclusively for the clinical trials in gynecological malignancies.
+Japanese Gynecologic Oncology Group is a non-profit organization exclusively for the clinical trials in gynecological malignancies.
 JGOG was founded in 1981.
 The reformation of the group started in 2002 to improve its performance and to build more solid financial structure.
-The President of the JGOG is Toru Sugiyama, MD, PhD since 2015.
+The Group Chairman of the JGOG is Toru Sugiyama, MD, PhD since December 2014.
 The main purpose of JGOG is to establish new evidences for the treatment of gynecologic malignancies by performing high quality clinical trials.
 To accomplish this goal, JGOG holds up three missions to be attained.
 The first mission is to execute high quality clinical trials among the member institutions nation-wide.
 To accomplish this mission, there are Disease Committees as well as committees for data management, pathology, and radiation oncology for quality control and assurance.
 The second mission is to execute international collaboration trials for gynecologic malignancies.
 The third mission is education, publications and public relation.
 The members of JGOG believe the importance of educating physicians, trial coordinators, health care providers, and patients and families, as well as the importance of high quality clinical trials to establish new standard treatments, that will improve the treatment outcomes and will provide better quality of life in gynecologic cancer patients.
 The administrative office of JGOG is located in Tokyo, Japan.

-As of January 2015, the JGOG is comprised of 1000 members and 197 participating institutions that have met the most stringent standards for certification.
+As of April 2018, JGOG has 203 approved member institutions, including academic medical centers, cancer centers, city hospitals, and private practice clinics.
+The number of full member is 1015.
+Member institutions are evaluated by Audit and Membership Committee on the basis of membership criteria.
 Legal entity: JGOG is a non-profit organization.